MGhaith/Reusable-Monitoring-Stack/README.md

-# Reusable Monitoring Stack
+# Reusable Monitoring Stack (WIP)

 ## Overview

 This repository contains a reusable monitoring stack featuring Prometheus, Grafana, and Alertmanager.
-It's designed to be deployed locally or in the cloud with a single command.
+It's designed to be deployed locally or in the cloud.

 ---